We Are Family (song): Cover versions

 Many artists have covered the song.
 Among the more notable versions is one by Babes in Toyland, which was a dance club hit in the U.S. It peaked at number 22 on the Billboard Hot Dance Music/Club Play chart in 1995.
 In addition, Nile Rodgers organized a re-recording of the song in 2001 as a benefit record for the September 11 attacks.
 This in turn led to his co-creation of the We Are Family Foundation, a global charity named for the song and designed to inspire and educate young people to find solutions to problems such as hunger and illiteracy that impede world peace.

 Rodgers also produced a version featuring characters from popular TV shows from PBS Kids, Nickelodeon and Disney Channel such as Sesame Street, Between the Lions, Bear in the Big Blue House, Barney & Friends, etc. This version aired on Disney Channel, and its early programming block Playhouse Disney, Nickelodeon, and PBS Kids on March 11, 2002, and subsequently was commercially released on DVD in 2005 as a public service announcement to promote diversity and tolerance, which triggered a response from a right-wing evangelical group which felt that SpongeBob SquarePants promoted homosexuality.
 In December 2007, the song was announced as one of the 2008 inductees to the Grammy Hall of Fame.

-Australian singer Samantha Jade recorded a cover version of the song, which was played in the 2020 Robert Zemeckis film The Witches.

-The song appears in 2021's Coming 2 America film, played by the fictional band Sexual Chocolate and sung by Eddie Murphy as Randy Watson.

-The song appears repeatedly, from the opening to the closing, of the 1996 hit feel-good comedy movie The Birdcage, set in South Florida's South Beach Art Deco District, with the main characters (played by Robin Williams, Gene Hackman, Dianne Wiest, Calista Flockhart, Nathan Lane, Hank Azaria, Dan Futterman, Tom McGowan, and Christine Baranski), and the entire Birdcage cast and audience, some in drag, singing and dancing to the number.

-The song was played in Trolls: Band Together as part of the medley track "Let's Get Married".
-It was sung by Justin Timberlake, Anna Kendrick, Zooey Deschanel, and other voice actors as their characters.